Even with an expansive national network, Cozen keeps a cozy kinda culture.

 Firm profile

-Ranked among the top 100 law firms in the country, Cozen O’Connor has more than 775 attorneys in 30 cities across two continents.
+Ranked among the top 100 law firms in the country, Cozen O’Connor has 825+ attorneys in 31 cities across two continents.
 We are a full-service firm with nationally recognized practices in litigation, business law, and government relations, and our attorneys have experience operating in all sectors of the economy.
-Our diverse client list includes global Fortune 500 companies, middle-market firms poised for growth, ambitious start-ups, and high-profile individuals.
+Our diverse client list includes global Fortune 500 companies, middle-market firms poised for growth, ambitious startups, and high-profile individuals.

 In an industry built on talk, Cozen O’Connor has made its name by doing.
 We have built our firm one case, one victory at a time.
 Our attorneys have impeccable academic credentials and are able to combine intellectual rigor with practicality and efficiency.
 We provide sophisticated, business-minded advice aimed at one simple goal: getting the right result for our clients.
 No matter how complex, contentious, or critical the undertaking, we persevere until the job is done.